Moses Sesay

-Jonathan Moses Momoh Sesay (born 5 January 2007) is an English professional footballer who plays as a midfielder for club Southampton.
+Jonathan Moses Momoh Sesay (born 5 January 2007) is an English professional footballer who plays as a central midfielder for club Colchester United, on loan from club Southampton.

 Club career

 On 4 July 2023, Sesay joined Southampton on a scholarship deal after leaving Chelsea.
 On 21 January 2025, he signed his first professional contract with Southampton.
 Sesay made his debut for the club on 26 August in a 3–0 away victory against Norwich City in the EFL Cup after he replaced Flynn Downes in the 84th minute.

+On 21 August 2026, Sesay joined League Two side Colchester United on a season-long loan.
+He made his debut for the club on 22 August in a 2–1 victory against Oldham Athletic after he replaced Rob Hunt in the 46th minute.

 International career

 Sesay was born in England but is also of Sierra Leonean descent.
 On 18 March 2025, Sesay was named in the England under-18 squad for the first time for a trio of friendlies.
 He scored on his debut on 20 March in a 2–2 draw with Czechia under-18s.